 What we will do when a breach of planning control has been confirmed

-In terms of administrative procedure the local government ombudsman has determined that it is maladministration to fail to investigate a duly made complaint of a possible breach of planning control.
+The local government ombudsman has determined that it is maladministration to fail to investigate a duly made complaint of a possible breach of planning control.

 When we will take formal action